 - Or if you watch the snare drum video below, see if you can chant the Latin memory work to the different stroke patterns on your home-made instruments.

-- When your program meets this week (or if you’re following along in the Year 2 Art book), students will make an imitation papyrus.
+- When your program meets this week (or if you’re following along in the Catholic Schoolhouse Tour 2 Art Supplemental Guide, students will make an imitation papyrus.
 Watch this cool video about making papyrus.

 - This week’s music focus is on the snare drum!
 If you live near a music store, you could always visit and see a snare drum in real life!
 That’s right, snare drums are used in marching bands here in the US, so you can find them in music supply stores.
 Go when business is slow so that the store owner will be a little more accommodating to your ‘field trip.’
 Usually this means on a weekday in the morning- which is no problem for you because you homeschool!